Penman–Monteith equation: FAO 56 Penman-Monteith equation

-N.B.: The coefficient 0.408 and 900 are not unitless but account for the conversion from energy values to equivalent water depths: radiation [mm day−1] = 0.408 radiation [MJ m−2 day−1].
+N.B.: The coefficients 0.408 and 900 are not unitless but account for the conversion from energy values to equivalent water depths: radiation [mm day−1] = 0.408 radiation [MJ m−2 day−1].

-This potential evapotranspiration ET0 can then be used to evaluate the evapotranspiration rate ET from unstressed plant through crop coefficients Kc: ET = Kc * ET0.
+This reference evapotranspiration ET0 can then be used to evaluate the evapotranspiration rate ET from unstressed plants through crop coefficients Kc: ET = Kc * ET0.

 Variations

-The standard methods of the American Society of Civil Engineers modify the standard Penman–Monteith equation for use with an hourly time step.
-The SWAT model is one of many GIS-integrated hydrologic models estimating ET using Penman–Monteith equations.
+The standard methods of the American Society of Civil Engineers modify the standard Penman-Monteith equation for use with an hourly time step.
+The SWAT model is one of many GIS-integrated hydrologic models estimating ET using Penman-Monteith equations.

 Priestley–Taylor

-The Priestley–Taylor equation was developed as a substitute to the Penman–Monteith equation to remove dependence on observations.
+The Priestley–Taylor equation was developed as a substitute for the Penman-Monteith equation to remove dependence on observations.
 For Priestley–Taylor, only radiation (irradiance) observations are required.
-This is done by removing the aerodynamic terms from the Penman–Monteith equation and adding an empirically derived constant factor, $\alpha$.
+This is done by removing the aerodynamic terms from the Penman-Monteith equation and adding an empirically derived constant factor, $\alpha$.

 The underlying concept behind the Priestley–Taylor model is that an air mass moving above a vegetated area with abundant water would become saturated with water.
-In these conditions, the actual evapotranspiration would match the Penman rate of potential evapotranspiration.
-However, observations revealed that actual evaporation was 1.26 times greater than potential evaporation, and therefore the equation for actual evaporation was found by taking potential evapotranspiration and multiplying it by $\alpha$.
+In these conditions, the actual evapotranspiration would match the Penman rate of reference evapotranspiration.
+However, observations revealed that actual evaporation was 1.26 times greater than reference evaporation.
+Therefore, the equation for actual evaporation was found by taking reference evapotranspiration and multiplying it by $\alpha$.
 The assumption here is for vegetation with an abundant water supply (i.e. the plants have low moisture stress).
 Areas like arid regions with high moisture stress are estimated to have higher $\alpha$ values.

 The assumption that an air mass moving over a vegetated surface with abundant water saturates has been questioned later.
-The lowest and turbulent part of the atmosphere, the atmospheric boundary layer, is not a closed box, but constantly brings in dry air from higher up in the atmosphere towards the surface.
-As water evaporates more easily into a dry atmosphere, evapotranspiration is enhanced.
-This explains the larger than unity value of the Priestley-Taylor parameter $\alpha$.
-The proper equilibrium of the system has been derived and involves the characteristics of the interface of the atmospheric boundary layer and the overlying free atmosphere.
+The atmosphere's lowest and most turbulent part, the atmospheric boundary layer, is not a closed box but constantly brings in dry air from higher up in the atmosphere towards the surface.
+As water evaporates more readily into a dry atmosphere, evapotranspiration is enhanced.
+This explains the larger-than-unity value of the Priestley-Taylor parameter $\alpha$.
+The proper equilibrium of the system has been derived.
+It involves the characteristics of the interface of the atmospheric boundary layer and the overlying free atmosphere.

 History

 The equation is named after Howard Penman and John Monteith.
-Penman first published his equation in 1948 and Monteith revised it in 1965.
+Penman published his equation in 1948, and Monteith revised it in 1965.